bareos/bareos/docs/manuals/source/TasksAndConcepts/BareosConsole.rst

    Using this command, you can query the SQL catalog database directly.
 Note you should really know what you are doing otherwise you could damage the catalog database.
 See the query command below for simpler and safer way of entering SQL queries.

-   Depending on what database engine you are using (MySQL, PostgreSQL or SQLite), you will have somewhat different SQL commands available.
-For more detailed information, please refer to the MySQL, PostgreSQL or SQLite documentation.

 status
    :index:`\ <single: Console; Command; status>`\